 Do I Have Any Responsibilities?

-If you own or use a septic tank, the quality of the discharge and its impact on the environment are your responsibility.
+If you own, use, or are thinking of getting a septic tank installed, the quality of the discharge and its impact on the environment is your responsibility.
 You may be held accountable for any pollution caused by your septic tank.
 You are also responsible for ensuring that:

 - Your septic tank is emptied and maintained